 Both of Thompson’s PET Imaging Centers at West and Downtown are accredited in positron emission tomography by the American College of Radiology (ACR).
 This accreditation assures patients that their treatment meets the most rigid standards of excellence mandated by the ACR.

 * The mobile PET imaging system utilized at Thompson Cancer Survival Center-Sevier is a department of LeConte Medical Center.

 Thompson Comprehensive Breast Center, a department of Fort Sanders Regional Medical Center is only one of a select few breast centers in Tennessee to be awarded a Breast Imaging Center of Excellence by the American College of Radiology (ACR).
 Thompson’s certified technologists perform more than 13,000 mammograms each year using the latest in digital technology.
 The Chief Radiologist is the only fellowship-trained breast health specialist in East Tennessee, and the Breast Center team includes a nurse breast health specialist, a mammography certified technologist and specially-trained auxiliary staff.

 Thompson Cancer Survival Center’s Cancer Outreach Staff travels to underserved areas to provide free or low-cost services to people who are medically needy or underserved.

 The Mammography Voucher Program offers low-cost screening mammograms to women in the communities where they live and work.
 Mammograms are provided at no cost to the financially eligible.

-Prostate and cervical cancer screenings are provided for free in collaboration with several rural health clincs throughout East Tennessee.
+Prostate and cervical cancer screenings are provided for free in collaboration with several rural health clinics throughout East Tennessee.